Volvo P1800 - Jensen

 Engine: 1.8-liter B18

 Color codes: Volvo Red (70), White interior (304-214)

-Volvo was best known for making sturdy but somewhat stodgy sedans in the mold of the PV544 and the 122 Amazon.
-In the 1950s, Volvo flirted with a sports car with the fiberglass P1900, but the quality was miserable as were the driving dynamics of the car.
+Volvo was best known for making sturdy but somewhat stodgy sedans in the PV544 and the 122 Amazon mold.
+In the 1950s, Volvo flirted with a sports car with the fiberglass P1900, but the quality was miserable, as were the car's driving dynamics.
 Volvo took another stab at a sporty car with the P1800 in 1961.

-Quality of the Jensen-built cars was, however, not up to Volvo’s standards (and the cars were notoriously rust-prone) so production was shifted to Volvo’s Gothenburg plant in Sweden in 1963 and the model name transitioned from P1800 to 1800S.
+However, the quality of the Jensen-built cars was not up to Volvo’s standards (and the cars were notoriously rust-prone), so production was shifted to Volvo’s Gothenburg plant in Sweden in 1963, and the model name transitioned from P1800 to 1800S.
 A few years later, in 1969, the original 1.8-liter B18 engine was replaced with the 2.0-liter B20 for an added 18 hp.
 Both engines came with dual, English-made SU carburetors.
-In 1970, the 1800E came with a host of changes including a new instrument panel.
+In 1970, the 1800E came with a host of changes, including a new instrument panel.

 The last major variant was the 1800ES, a two-door wagon with a glass tailgate.
 Nearly as lovely as the coupe, it remains one of the most successful variations on the sports wagon theme.

 Today, parts support for the Volvo 1800 remains good, and several specialists are available to take good care of owners.